MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

 #### Assign the Monitoring Metrics Publisher role to the application

-On the workspace's data collection rule, assign the Monitoring Metrics Publisher role to the managed identity.
+On the workspace's data collection rule, assign the Monitoring Metrics Publisher role to the managed identity:

 1. On the Azure Monitor workspace's overview pane, select the **Data collection rule** link.